 3. Debit cards and credit cards

-Also named as Plastic money is issued by banks and can be used to make online payment, point-of-sale purchases, even given as gift cards.
+Also named as Plastic money is issued by banks and can be used to make an online payment, point-of-sale purchases, even given as gift cards.
 A debit card (also known as a bank card or check card) is a plastic payment card that can be used instead of cash when making purchases.
 It is similar to a credit card, but unlike a credit card, the money comes directly from the user’s bank account when performing a transaction, while in a credit card it requires the balance to be repaid in full each month.
 The risk of theft goes down to zero as it needs a PIN carry out transactions.

 4. Net Banking